johannacarolinep/watercolour-school/README.md

 - [Device Shots](https://deviceshots.com/) was used to create mockups of the website for the README.
 - [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb/related?utm_source=ext_sidebar&hl=en-GB) was used to capture screenshots of the website across different device types.
 - [Favicon.io Favicon Generator](https://favicon.io/favicon-generator/) was used to make the favicon for the website
+- [WAVE Tool](https://wave.webaim.org/) was used to test accessibility on the website.

 ---
 ## Design